Roy Brown: “Riding High”

 A Happy Jack

-So when you hear the horns kicking things off in rousing fashion backed by piano and drums conjuring up a scene of uninhibited celebration, then hear Roy’s voice in the distance moaning exuberantly as if merely caught up in the excitement before he breaks out with a seemingly ad-libbed declaration (to himself?
+When you hear the horns kicking things off in rousing fashion backed by piano and drums conjuring up a scene of uninhibited celebration as Roy’s voice appears in the distance moaning exuberantly as if merely caught up in the excitement before he breaks out with a seemingly ad-libbed declaration (to himself?
 To listeners?) urging them to “Sing the song!” you feel as if you’re in for a wild party that won’t soon be forgotten.

-But as it picks up steam the song reveals itself to be more flash than substance, featuring somewhat of a recycled lyrical theme (from his weakest single to date no less, Miss Fanny Brown Returns) with a musical body built from the chassis of his earlier Mighty, Mighty Man, although considerably muscled up.
+But as Riding High picks up steam it reveals itself to be more flash than substance, featuring somewhat of a recycled lyrical theme (from his weakest single to date no less, Miss Fanny Brown Returns) with a musical body built from the chassis of his earlier Mighty, Mighty Man, although considerably muscled up.

 All of which – aside from presenting us with the opportunity to provide plenty of links to his past work – poses a rather interesting question regarding his current direction.
 Do we give Brown the benefit of the doubt and chalk this up to trying to re-work old ideas in a more modern framework, like we did with Rockin’ At Midnight, or do we question his creativity and start to worry about the depth of inspiration?